AMWA-TV/is-11/docs/Behaviour - Server Side.md

 Non-empty `constraint_sets` array MUST be treated as unordered unless at least one Constraint Set has `urn:x-nmos:cap:meta:preference` attribute.

-Once a Sender accepts proposed Active Constraints, this Sender, the Flow and the Connection API `/transportfile` resource (if used) associated with this Sender and the Source associated with this Flow MUST satisfy the Active Constraints when the Sender is active.
+Active Constraints are satisfied when any of its Constraint Sets are satisfied in terms of BCP-004-01.

 ## State of Sender

 A Sender managed with IS-11 has the following states:
 - `Unconstrained` when Active Constraints of this Sender is an empty `constraint_sets` array.
-- `Constrained` when this Sender, the Flow and the `/transportfile` (if used) associated with this Sender and the Source associated with this Flow satisfy the Active Constraints.
+- `Constrained` when the Active Constraints are satisfied.
-- `Active Constraints Violation` when this Sender, the Flow or the `/transportfile` (if used) associated with this Sender or the Source associated with this Flow does not satisfy the Active Constraints.
-When an inactive Sender is in this state, it MUST NOT allow [IS-05][IS-05] activations.
+- `Active Constraints Violation` when at least one Parameter Constraint of each Constraint Set is not satisfied.
 - `No Signal` when there is no signal from Inputs associated with this Sender.
-- `Awaiting Signal` when Active Constraints was just PUT and the signal from Inputs associated with this Sender is not stable yet.
+- `Awaiting Signal` when Inputs associated with this Sender were reconfigured recently and the signal is not stable yet.
 This is a transitional state until one of the previous ones can be established.
+It is RECOMMENDED to not update such associated resources as Flow and Source while this Sender is in this state.

 ## State of Receiver

 A Receiver managed with IS-11 has the following states:
-- `No Transport File` when there's no active `transport_file`.
+- `No Transport File` when there's no active transport file.
-- `OK` when this Receiver's active `transport_file` does not violate Receiver Capabilities.
+- `OK` when this Receiver's active transport file does not violate Receiver Capabilities.
-- `Receiver Capabilities Violation` when this Receiver's active `transport_file` violates Receiver Capabilities.
+- `Receiver Capabilities Violation` when this Receiver's active transport file violates Receiver Capabilities.

 ## Preventing restrictions violation